rogadev/ryanroga.com/README.md

 # Hi, I'm Ryan! 👋

 ## About Me
-🌐 I'm a full-stack web developer with an education in web and mobile application development.
-Having honed my skills through a combination of education and real-world experience, I graduated from Vancouver Island University in 2023, where I excelled academically and professionally.
-Since graduating, I've worked primarily as a freelancer, developing software solutions that address complex and dynamic business needs.
-Committed to growth and innovation within a team environment, I am eagerly looking for a full-time position where I can contribute to meaningful projects and collaborate with like-minded professionals.
+🌐 I am an experienced web developer specializing in full-stack web application development.
+Over the years, I have successfully developed software solutions that address complex business needs.
+As a freelance developer, I have collaborated with diverse clients, translating their requirements into functional and scalable applications.

-🚀 I specialize in creating dynamic solutions for business operations and logistics management, task automation, customer relationship enhancements, AI integration and educational tools.
-My projects emphasize functional interfaces, streamlined user experiences, and robust backend architectures.
+🚀 My expertise includes creating innovative solutions for business operations and logistics management, task automation, customer relationship enhancements, AI integration, and educational tools.
+I prioritize user-centered design, ensuring streamlined interfaces and robust backend architectures that enhance overall performance.
+Proficient in frameworks like Nuxt 3, Vue 3, TypeScript, and TailwindCSS, I consistently adhere to coding best practices.

-🔍 Currently, I am seeking a full-time position where I can bring my innovative approach to a collaborative team, working on impactful projects.
+🔍 I am currently seeking a full-time position within a collaborative team where I can leverage my skills and contribute to impactful projects.
+I am committed to continuous growth and eager to tackle new challenges that drive innovation and success.

-📬 Reach out to me at: [ryan@roga.dev](mailto:ryan@roga.dev) | [LinkedIn Profile](https://www.linkedin.com/in/ryanroga/)
+📬 Feel free to reach out: [Email](mailto:ryanroga@gmail.com) | [LinkedIn Profile](https://www.linkedin.com/in/ryanroga/)

 ## Languages:
 ![TypeScript](https://img.shields.io/badge/-TypeScript-3178C6?style=flat&logo=typescript&logoColor=white)